 To apply for either grant, https://umb.campuslabs.com/engage/ using your email (not @umb.edu; just your email) and your email password.
 Once logged in, click on “Organizations” and search for Graduate Student Assembly.
 From the GSA home page, click the join button, then on forms, and then select the Spayne or Bollinger application form as applicable.
 More detailed instructions can be found there.

-Applications for the Scholarly Support Fund (SSF) will be opening soon after the start of the Fall semester [September 12 at 8 am EST].
-If you attended a Summer conference or plan to attend one in the Fall, you can start getting ready to apply for funding.
-You can also apply for non-conference-related expenses.
-Please see…
+Greetings, GEO Members!
+Applications for the Scholarly Support Fund (SSF) will open on Tuesday, January 30, at 8 am EST. If you attended a conference during the Winter break or plan to attend one in the Spring, you can start preparing to apply for funding.
+Remember, SSF is a first-come-first-serve grant, so you will want to be ready.
+Also, you can apply for non-conference-related expenses.
+Please read the SSF guidelines carefully before applying!

 Keep reading